dotnet/docs-aspire/docs/deployment/azure/aca-deployment-azd-in-depth.md

 ```

 After executing the `azd infra synth` command, when `azd provision` and `azd deploy` are used it will
 use the Bicep and supporting files generated above.
+Note that if `azd infra synth` is executed again
+it will replace any modified files with freshly generated ones (with a confirmation prompt).

 ## Working in teams